CMSDAS/root-short-exercise/_episodes/10-analysis-physics.md

 ### tt¯

 Top anti-top pairs are produced at the LHC by quark anti-quark annihilation or gluon fusion.
 Because a top quark decays immediately and almost exclusively via a W boson and a bottom quark, additional misidentifications result in signal-like signatures in the detector similar to the $W+\mathrm{jets}$ process explained above.
-However, the identification of jets originating from bottom quarks, and the subsequent removel of such events, is capable of reducing this background effectively.
+However, the identification of jets originating from bottom quarks, and the subsequent removal of such events, is capable of reducing this background effectively.

 ### QCD